-‘Basketball Wives’ Alum Draya Michele Dazzles Instagram Followers In Shimmery Backless Micro Mini-Dress
+‘Basketball Wives’ Alum Draya Michele Dazzles Instagram Followers In Shimmery Backless Mini Dress

-Draya Michele gave her fans something to talk about on Saturday when she popped up on their timelines in a longsleeved sparkly curve-hugging mini dress that accentuates her bombshell waist-to-hip ratio.
-The flattering outfit is covered with sequins which gave it an iridescent glow under the lights of the casino that Draya posed in.
-The photo was taken from behind which showed off the cut-out in the back and Draya’s luscious locks that cascaded past her shoulders in waves.
-Her skin also seemed to shimmer in the light thanks to her subtly glamorous makeup.
+Draya Michele gave her fans something to talk about on Saturday when she popped up on their timelines in a long-sleeved sparkly curve-hugging mini dress that accentuated her bombshell waist-to-hip ratio.
+The flattering outfit is covered with sequins which gave it an iridescent glow under the lights of the casino where Draya posed.
+The photo was taken from behind, showing off the cutout in the back and Draya’s luscious locks that cascaded past her shoulders.
+Her skin also seemed to shimmer in the light thanks to her subtle, glamorous makeup.

 The photo has attracted more than 700,000 likes so far.
 In the comments section, fans seemed enthralled by Draya’s beauty.